gabisurita/network-labs/experiments/4_static_ip_routing.md

 *** Results: 0% dropped (132/132 received)
 ```

 It's worth noticing the difference in the TTL of the ICMP `ping` packages.
 If we ping between two hosts between the same subnetwork the TTL is equals to 64.
 When using `ping` through different subnetworks, the TTL is decreased by one in every hop.
+This avoids IP packages being trapped in routing loops and staying a long time in the network.
+Packages that don't reach their destination before TTL reaches zero are dropped.

 ```
 mininet> h1 ping -c1 h2